A Landmark Moment in the American Civil Rights Movement

 Ralph Bunche Alumni Association Founders

 First incorporated August 27, 1975, the Ralph Bunche Alumni Association is registered as a 501(c)3 non-profit organization that still advocates for turning the former school building into a vibrant venue to accommodate a museum gallery, meeting spaces, events as well as serve as a vehicle for enlightening visitors about the historic changes that occurred in education in King George County, Virginia.
 Our surviving founders were awarded special recognition plaques for their lifetime dedication and support.
+Sadly, we lost Earl on March 3, 2022.

 The Original Founders